$L^{2}$-approach to the Saito vanishing theorem: Proof of Theorem

 \subsection{$L^{2}$-existence results}

 The following $L^{2}$-existence result will serve as a key tool for the proof of cohomology vanishing.
-The first proposition is a global version of the $L^{2}$-existence result in Lemma \ref{lemm-Hilbert-technique}.
-One can also find this result in \cite{deng2022vanishing}*{Corollary 2.7} in the language of harmonic bundles.
+The first proposition is a global version of the $L^{2}$-existence result.
+One can also find a similar result in \cite{deng2022vanishing}*{Corollary 2.7} in the language of harmonic bundles, but we prefer to include the proof for completeness.